 1. Easily Pronounced Names Get Picked

 No one wants to struggle with pronouncing a name.
 This reluctance holds true when teachers are calling on students and when companies are selecting candidates for interviews.
-They don’t necessarily know they’re making this judgement call.
-Rather, they simply feel more comfortable with a name they recognize and know how to pronounce.
+This effect may be unintentional, yet most people simply feel more comfortable with a name they recognize and know how to pronounce.

-This phenomenon can carry through to social encounters as well.
 For example, studies have shown that first encounters between children go more smoothly when easily-pronounced names are involved.
-What’s more, people whose names are difficult to pronounce don’t fare as well on dating sites as people with easily-pronounced names.
+Moreover, names that are difficult to pronounce attract less attention on dating sites.

 2. Common Names Can Get Promoted

-In that vein, studies have found that people with common names often achieve higher status positions at work.
+In a similar vein, studies have found that people with common names often achieve higher status positions at work.
 This phenomenon relates to the ease of processing information, in this case the name.
-People feel affinity for what’s easy.
 Sometimes climbing the professional ladder at work can come down to a supervisor’s feelings, so a common name can be a tipping point.

 3. First Names Sometimes Drive Interests

 People come to associate their identity with their names.
 Therefore, a name can sometimes drive that person’s interests – and even career path.
 For example, studies have shown that women named Laura gravitate toward becoming lawyers while men named Dennis often become dentists.
-That strong association with a name can draw people to interests with those same letters.
+A strong association with one’s name can draw people to interests or professions that sound similar to their name.

 4. Names Come with their own Associations

 For instance, you might expect someone named Colt to be a better football player than one named Percival because you associate speed and strength with the name Colt.
-Percival, on the other hand, might be expected to write poetry or something similar.
+Percival, on the other hand, might be expected to be engaged in poetry or other artistic pursuits.